Understanding the Early Signs of Dyslexia

 Children showing signs of dyslexia may exhibit inconsistent reading and spelling skills.
 They might be able to spell a word correctly one day but forget it the next.
 Furthermore, they tend to read slowly, often guessing words based on their shape or context rather than sounding them out.

+Dyslexic children may struggle with understanding spatial orientation, such as differentiating between “b” and “d,” or “p” and “q”, number reversals may also be seen.
+This can lead to problems in both reading and writing.
 Confusing left and right is another common sign.
-Dyslexic children might also struggle with understanding spatial orientation, such as differentiating between “b” and “d,” or “p” and “q”, number reversals may also be seen.
-This can lead to problems in both reading and writing.

 Children with dyslexia may find it difficult to follow multi-step instructions, especially if they are delivered verbally.
 They may understand each individual step but struggle to retain and process the sequence as a whole.
 This can often be mistaken for inattention.